Budapest: Climate

 Mean annual precipitation in Budapest is around 586 mm.
 On average, there are 84 days with precipitation and 1988 hours of sunshine (of a possible 4383) each year.
-From March to October, average sunshine totals are roughly equal to those seen in northern Italy (Venice).

 The city lies on the boundary between Zone 6 and Zone 7 in terms of the hardiness zone.

 Architecture

 Budapest has architecturally noteworthy buildings in a wide range of styles and from distinct time periods, from the ancient times as Roman City of Aquincum in Óbuda (District III), which dates to around 89 AD, to the most modern Palace of Arts, the contemporary arts museum and concert hall.

 Most buildings in Budapest are relatively low: in the early 2010s there were around 100 buildings higher than 45 m.
 The number of high-rise buildings is kept low by building legislation, which is aimed at preserving the historic cityscape and to meet the requirements of the World Heritage Site.
 Strong rules apply to the planning, authorisation and construction of high-rise buildings and consequently much of the inner city does not have any.
-Some planners would like see an easing of the rules for the construction of skyscrapers, and the possibility of building skyscrapers outside the city's historic core has been raised.
+Some planners would like to see an easing of the rules for the construction of skyscrapers, and the possibility of building skyscrapers outside the city's historic core has been raised.

 In the chronological order of architectural styles Budapest is represented on the entire timeline, starting with the Roman City of Aquincum representing ancient architecture.

 The next determinative style is the Gothic architecture in Budapest.
 The few remaining Gothic buildings can be found in the Castle District.
 Buildings of note are no. 18, 20 and 22 on Országház Street, which date back to the 14th century and No. 31 Úri Street, which has a Gothic façade that dates back to the 15th century.
 Other buildings with Gothic features are the Inner City Parish Church, built in the 12th century, and the Mary Magdalene Church, completed in the 15th century.
 The most characteristic Gothic-style buildings are actually Neo-Gothic, like the most well-known Budapest landmarks, the Hungarian Parliament Building and the Matthias Church, where much of the original material was used (originally built in Romanesque style in 1015).

 The next chapter in the history of human architecture is Renaissance architecture.
 One of the earliest places to be influenced by the Renaissance style of architecture was Hungary, and Budapest in particular.
 The style appeared following the marriage of King Matthias Corvinus and Beatrice of Naples in 1476.
 Many Italian artists, craftsmen and masons came to Buda with the new queen.
 Today, many of the original renaissance buildings disappeared during the varied history of Buda, but Budapest is still rich in renaissance and neo-renaissance buildings, like the famous Hungarian State Opera House, St. Stephen's Basilica and the Hungarian Academy of Sciences.